food-and-service

 What the Data Shows

-The one area with meaningful automation is activity planning at 35%.
-AI tools can suggest age-appropriate activities, generate craft ideas, create educational content, and help plan developmental milestones.
-This is genuinely useful for childcare workers -- it reduces preparation time and provides fresh ideas.
+The one area with meaningful automation is activity planning, at around 35%.
+AI tools can suggest age-appropriate activities, generate craft ideas, create educational content, and help plan around developmental milestones.
+This is genuinely useful for childcare workers -- it reduces preparation time and provides fresh ideas, especially for centers with multiple age groups and demanding curriculum requirements.
 But it does not replace the worker who implements those activities, adapts them on the fly when a child is having a hard day, and uses them as scaffolding for social-emotional learning.
-See the full breakdown on the Childcare Workers occupation page.
+The plan is a piece of paper; the teaching is a human.

 The Workforce Reality